 2. “What will happen to the old structure of loans that are still serviced?
 Let’s say someone brought a 4 year loan.
 Under which guidelines will this loan be dealt with?
 How will the interests be paid?”

-Notes will be gradually introduced on a lending company basis once we’re licensed.
-After the prospectus for Notes is approved by the regulator, Mintos will cease selling assignments for this lending company and start selling Notes.
+Notes will be gradually introduced on a lending company basis.
+Mintos will cease selling assignments for each lending company and start selling Notes.
 From this moment, the existing loans will gradually amortize – principal and interest will be repaid in accordance with the existing contractual terms.
 All existing assignment agreements will stay in force.
-For example, if an investor has invested in a loan a month before we introduce Notes, the investor will be able to keep the respective loan in his portfolio until it is fully amortized.
-After Notes are introduced for all lending companies’ originated loans and the transition period is over, some restrictions about the existing investments in assignments will start to apply – for example, investors won’t be able to place them on the Secondary Market.
+For example, if an investor has invested in a loan a month before we introduce Notes, the investor will be able to keep the respective loan in their portfolio until it is fully amortized.

-It depends on the underlying loan.
-The payments for the Note will be contingent on the payments from the underlying loan and will depend on its schedule.
+The payments for the Note will be contingent on the payments from the underlying loans and will be reflected on the Note schedule, which is a summed schedule of the all underlying loans’ repayment schedules.

 Extensions will exist in a similar way as now.
 The terms and conditions of Notes enclosed in the prospectuses will include the right for the lending company to extend the loan, and relevant extension limits.
 Relevant provisions will be described in the prospectuses.